pubnub/pubnub-mcp-server/resources/sdk_docs/go_mobile-push.md

 - QueryParam
   - Type: map[string]string
   - Default: n/a
-  - Description: Query parameters to append to the API request.
+  - Description: Map of query parameters to append to the API request.

 ### Sample code

+Reference code
+This example is a self-contained code snippet ready to be run.
+It includes necessary imports and executes methods with console logging.
+Use it as a reference when working with other examples in this document.

 #### Add device to channel (FCM)